Meet-S0ni/grafana-dashboard/README.md

-# grafana-dashboard
-Grafana Dashboard for kubernetes monitoring
+# Grafana Dashboard for Kubernetes Monitoring